tenenggg/tenenggg/README.md

 <h1>Hi 👋, I'm Tenenggg</h1>
-<p>An undergraduate bachelor's degree student</p>
+<p>Fresh Grad in Netcentric Computing Bachelor's Degree</p>

 # 💫 About Me:
-Hello, folks!<br>I’m currently pursuing a bachelor's degree in Netcentric Computing at UiTM.
-I'm still learning my way through the IT world, but I've already worked on a few projects and have more in progress.
+Hello, folks!<br>I’m currently still learning my way through the software world, but I've already worked on a few projects and have more in progress.
 Feel free to explore my profile and check out my work!

 <blockquote style="font-size: 2em; font-weight: bold; font-style: italic; color: #fff; text-align: center; margin: 20px 0;">
   "Fellow coders, we don’t fail, we just hit the next breakpoint in our progress"